ayoubelmhamdi/linux/src/information/chroot_GUI.md

+### Drivers
+booted system boot_kernel_version=`$(uname -r)` if /mnt/chroot_system depend on some drivers, it's try to load the drivers from /mnt/chroot_system/lib/modules/$boot_kernel_version/, so it's easy to install the some kernel version in two systems or link the chroot system with bootable system, then try to install modules in bootable kernel.

-# fix xrdb
+###  fix xrdb
 ```bash
 xauth +
 ```

-# How to open DISPLAY in chroot envirenmet
+### How to open DISPLAY in chroot envirenmet
 - get auth key

 in your original pc ,execute: